 The functional and presentation currency of the Company is the US dollar.
 Foreign currency transactions are converted at the exchange rates prevailing at the date of the transactions.
-Gains and losses resulting from the settlement of such transactions and are recognized in the Statement of Comprehensive Income.
+Gains and losses resulting from the settlement of such transactions were recognized quarterly during FY 2023 in the statement of comprehensive Income.